Brexit Advisory Group

 - The selection of specific opportunities and challenges arising from Brexit which the Group believes it should develop to support ICAS’ aims;

 - To comment on policy developments and any risks of unintended consequences, where relevant (UK, Scotland and Europe).

 Brexit Advisory Group members

 Mike retired as an executive director and CFO of FTSE 100 Severn Trent plc in March 2015.
 During his time with Severn Trent, Mike was engaged in the wider debate on future regulatory change in the water sector and how the industry is to be funded.
 Mike has extensive international business experience.

 He is currently a non-Executive Director and Chair of the Audit Committee at National Express Group plc.
 He is also Senior Independent Director and Chair of the Audit Committee of the Merchants Trust plc.
-He is Chair of the ICAS Policy Leadership Board and former convener of the ICAS Business Policy Committee.
+He is former Chair of the ICAS Policy Leadership Board and former convener of the ICAS Business Policy Committee.